Qarj/WebImblaze/MANUAL.md

 well as information generated from the test engine (test case pass/fail status, execution times, etc).

-Note: Most output logging is suppressed when running in a Plugin Mode (reporttype).

 <a name="outputstdout"></a>
 ###5.3 - Results in STDOUT

 If you are running the WebInject Engine (webinject.pl) as a standalone test runner (text/console application), results are sent [in plain text format] to the STDOUT channel as the tests execute.
 The same level of detail that is written to results.html is also written here.

-Note: The results sent to STDOUT will be different if when running in a Plugin Mode (reporttype).

 <a name="outputhttp"></a>